tomerlichtash/mels-loop/content/codex/index.en.md

 and assigned his own drum addresses, every instruction he wrote could also be considered a numerical constant.
-He could pick up an earlier “add” instruction, say, and multiply by it, if it had the right numeric value.
+He could pick up an earlier "add" instruction, say, and multiply by it, if it had the right numeric value.
 His code was not easy for someone else to modify.